Laikipia County: Education

-There are 600 ECD centres 304 primary schools and 99 secondary schools.
-The county has also 4 teachers training colleges, 9 Youth Polytechnics, 94 adult training institutions and 2 universities.
+There are 600 ECD centres, 304 primary schools and 99 secondary schools.
+The county has also four teachers' training colleges, nine youth polytechnics, 94 adult training institutions and two universities.

 Health

-There are a total of 100 health facilities in the county with one county referral hospital.
-County has 883 health personnel of different cadre.
+There are a total of 175 health facilities in the county, with three county referral hospitals, 10 sub-county hospitals, 21 health centers and 141 dispensaries.
+The county has 1024 health personnel of different cadre.
 The HIV prevalence rate stands at 3.2 per cent.

 Transport and communication

-The county is covered by 202.2 km of road network. of this 77.0 km is covered by earth surface, 105.5 km is murram surface and 19.7 km is covered by bitumen.
+The county is covered by 1112.2 km of road network.
+Of this, 77.0 km is covered by earth surface, 705.5 km is murram surface and 319.7 km is covered by bitumen.

-There are 19 Post Offices with 2,299 installed letter boxes, 2,079 rented letter boxes and 220 vacant letter boxes.
+There are 19 post offices with 2,299 installed letter boxes, 2,079 rented letter boxes and 220 vacant letter boxes.